Solar Energy Systems & Building Design

 - Analyze the performance of a PV system.

-- Understand issues in connection with maintenance and troubleshooting of a PV system.
+- Understand issues in connection with the maintenance and troubleshooting of a PV system.

 - Understand issues related to PV markets, applications, regulations, and policies.